bootdotdev/blog/content/javascript/converting-an-array-to-json-object-in-javascript.md

 ---
-title: "Converting an Array to JSON Object in JavaScript"
+title: "Converting an Array to a JSON Object in JavaScript"
 author: Lane Wagner
 date: "2020-12-21"
 lastmod: "2022-04-21"